MEGA65/mega65-core/docs/test.md

 ![alt tag](https://raw.githubusercontent.com/Ben-401/mega65pics/master/board.jpg)
 The above image shows:
 * Nexys4DDR development board,
-* VGA port connected to a vga monitor capable of 1920x1200@60hz,
+* VGA port connected to a vga monitor capable of 800x600 @ 50Hz and 60Hz
 * USB port connected to a simple USB keyboard,
 * PROG/UART port connected to host-PC, for two reasons:
  * to provide power to the Nexys board, and